-- Our postgraduate courses are endorsed at the highest levels of certification by NAATI in both translation and interpreting, and are offered on a full-time or part-time basis, face-to-face and online.
+- Our postgraduate courses are endorsed at the highest levels of certification by NAATI in both translation and interpreting.
+They are offered in two specialisations (translation-only or translation and interpreting), on a full-time or part-time basis, face-to-face and online.

 - Our courses are adapted to the contemporary changing realities and demands of both professions and will prepare job-ready graduates equipped with skills and credentials required in diverse professional settings.

 - Our Master of Translation and Interpreting Studies and our Graduate Diploma of Translating and Interpreting are Commonwealth Supported courses (CSP).

 - Our Master of Conference Interpreting is the only one of its kind in Australia and has recently been listed on the Schools Directory of AIIC, the International Association of Conference Interpreters, which includes only interpreting programs that meet AIIC's training criteria.